 High performance liquid chromatography (HPLC), a form of column chromatography, can be performed in one of two ways.
 Reverse-phase (RP) HPLC separates full-length oligo product from truncated products based on relative hydrophobicity.
 Ion-exchange (IE) HPLC separates full-length oligonucleotides from truncated species based on relative charge difference.
 IDT uses HPLC to purify unmodified oligos as well as oligos with complex modifications such as linkers, spacers, modified bases, and hydrophobic modifications.
 The type of HPLC selected is dependent on oligo sequence composition and characteristics.

 Polyacrylamide gel electrophoresis (PAGE) separates full-length product from shorter species based on electric charge.
-PAGE purification is most effective for unmodified oligos that only need truncated product removed.
-It substantially reduces the amount (mass) of final oligo product; however, the dramatic increase seen in purity justifies the smaller yield.
-We strongly recommended PAGE purification for all oligos >60 bases in length.
-Purity of >90% is routinely achieved, but may vary due to oligo length, modifications, or sequence composition.
+It reduces the amount (mass) of final oligo product; however, the increase seen in purity justifies the smaller yield.
+We strongly recommend PAGE purification for all oligos >60 bases in length.

-For applications that demand the utmost in oligo purity, we offer dual HPLC purification or dual PAGE and HPLC purification.
-These methods result in oligos of the highest possible purity.
+For applications that demand the high oligo purity, we offer dual HPLC purification or dual PAGE and HPLC purification.
 Dual HPLC purification can be used to purify dual-labeled probes and Molecular Beacons bearing NHS ester modifications.